rmsk2/rustpwman/README.md

 the `-i` option are concatenated to form the store location.
 If this location starts with `http` then `rustpwman` assumes that a Webdav share is to be accessed.
 Otherwise it is expected that the password file resides in the file system.
 This `rustpwman` feature has been successfully tested against a well known cloud storage provider using TLS.

+The WebDAV password can optionally be stored in an obfuscated way.
+For this to work the environment variable `RUSTPWMAN_OBFUSCATION` has to be set to a random value which is then used to encrypt and decrypt the password.
+Encrypted passwords have to have the prefix `##obfuscated##:`.
+A de obfuscation is only attempted if the environment variable is set **and** the `webdav_pw` value in the config file starts with the above mentioned prefix.
+Obfuscation of a plaintext password can be performed via the `rustpwman obf` command.
+When executing this command the user has to enter the password twice and then the obfuscated version is printed to the screen from where it can be copied to the `.rustpwman` config file.

 As any Webdav share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50 dependencies but it demonstrates that my abstraction of the storage backend is viable.

 # Rustpwman under Windows